Dark-Knight-Rises/Logseq/pages/Blockchain.md

 			- Privacy and Authenticity: the data (or transactions) belong to various clients; privacy and authenticity needs to be ensured.
 - the system ensures consistency among the local copies.
 - Coursera
 	- Transaction confirmation is independently performed by all miner nodes.
-True or False? {{cloze True}}
+True or False? {{cloze True}} #card
-	- The algorithm for consensus in the Bitcoin blockchain is called {{cloze Proof of Work}} protocol.
+	- The algorithm for consensus in the Bitcoin blockchain is called {{cloze Proof of Work}} protocol. #card
 	- Transaction 0 in every block in the bitcoin blockchain {{cloze is called the coinbase transaction, does not have any input UTXO and is for paying the miner fees.}}